raspberrypilearning/target-practice/en/step_3.md

 ## Draw your target
 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-The target stand is a triangle shape.
-The target is made with coloured circles — smaller circles are worth more points than larger ones.
+The target is made with a triangle stand and a coloured target circles — smaller circles are worth more points than larger ones.
 </div>
 <div>